FAQs

 You can have up to 100 ticker names on each Watchlist.
 We can help you split up your lists in alphabetical order or large/small cap.

 First, download the Excel templates under Create Watchlist from File at the top of the page.
 When it opens, click Watchlist Import Template: XLSX CSV TXT to download and input information on the Excel document.
-When you have saved the Excel document go back into Zacks Advisor Tools and click Create Watchlist from File, then Choose File to upload the Excel document.
-Then click Create A Watchlist and it will pop up under your Watchlist page.
+When the Excel document is saved, go back into Advisor Tools and click Create Watchlist from File, then Choose File to upload the Excel document.
+Then click Create A Watchlist and it will show up under your Watchlist page.

 To add another holding to a Watchlist, click on the Option drop down on the left of the Watchlists page, then select Add Ticker and type in the Ticker you wish to add.

-To hide a Watchlist, go under the option dropdown on the left and select Hide.
-To unhide, go to the top of the page and select Manage Watchlist and select the Watchlist you wish to unhide by clicking on the eye icon.
+To hide a Watchlist, go under the Option dropdown on the left and select Hide.
+To unhide, go to the top of the page and select Manage Watchlists and select the Watchlist you wish to unhide by clicking on the eye icon.

-Prices update every 40-60 seconds.
-We get that directly from BAT CBOE US Equity Exchange for Stocks.
+Prices update every 40-60 seconds directly from BAT CBOE US Equity Exchange for Stocks.
 Prices can be different between sources, but since the market is so liquid there is minimal difference.
 Mutual Funds are updated at the end of the day NAV perspective.
-Indexes (S&P, NASDAQ, Dow Jones) are 20 minute delays.
+Indexes (S&P, NASDAQ, Dow Jones) are 20-minute delays.
 ETFs have a 40-50 second delay.

 • Data and charts are updated automatically every week.

-• We get NAV in the data feed as of month-end so that data point is as of month-end.
+• We get NAV in the data feed as of month-end which is then updated.

 When we are looking at the TTM (trailing twelve month) we use the last reported month end.